learnbyexample/Command-line-text-processing/gnu_sed.md

 * Simple if-then-else can be simulated using `b` command
 * `b` command will unconditionally branch to specified label
 * Without label, `b` will skip rest of commands and start next cycle
+* See [processing only lines between REGEXPs](https://unix.stackexchange.com/questions/292819/remove-commented-lines-except-one-comment-using-sed) for interesting use case

 ```bash
 $ # changing -ve to +ve and vice versa